Syntaf/SlacklineGroups/README.md

 - `Metrics/MethodLength`

 If you're using Visual Studio Code, you can get Rubocop by installing the [Ruby Solargraph](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph) extension and enabling linting.

-### Installing New Dependencies

-If you're adding a new JS dependency to the project, you need to perform the following steps for it to install properly:

-  - Bring down all running containers
-  - Run `docker-compose run slacklinegroups yarn add <dependency>`